Our Structure | Responsibilities | Profiles

 Her involvement in Calisthenics helps maintain a balance between work and leisure activities which include of course Calisthenics, House Boating and enjoying her beautiful Grandsons.

 Diane Winterling (Director of Cali Skills)

 Calisthenics has had a significant impact in my life and my association with our wonderful sport has been developed over many years.

 Diane has been involved at club and state representative level, as a Level 2 Coach, a Member of the Calisthenic South Australian Coaches executive and Level 2 Coordinator, as a Level 2 Adjudicator, Gold Medal Examiner and Calisthenics Association of South Australia Calisthenic Skills Administrator.
 This involvement has given an insight into and knowledge of all levels of our sport.

 Her professional career within the Department of Education and Children’s services in teaching, leadership and the corporate section has helped her acquire organisational, communication and decision making skills.

 As the ACF Director of Skills, I am delighted to offer my expertise to the Australian Calisthenic Federation and the Examiners Advisory Board.

 Kerryn Waddell (Director of Adjudicating)

-This role is to provide any members (states and individuals) with assistance in member protections issues.
+The role of the MPIO is to provide any members (states and individuals) with assistance in member protections issues.